lsc-sde/lsc-sde/about/Secure-Data-Environment/Components/Analytics-Workspace-Management-Solution/Resources/Analytics-Workspace-Bindings.md

 # Analytics Workspace Bindings
+An Analytics Workspace Binding links a workspace to a user, effectively giving user access to that workspace.
+Each binding has an expiry date, which is taken into consideration when providing the user access to the workspace.

 ## Custom Resource Definition
 The Lancashire and South Cumbria Secure Data Environment (LSC-SDE) [Analytics Workspace Management Solution](../../Analytics-Workspace-Management-Solution.md) (AWMS) leverages [Kubernetes Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) to store and manage workspace bindings